Seller Credit vs. Price Reduction: Which Helps More for a Greater Seattle Buyer?

 Short answer

 A seller credit and a price reduction both represent a concession from the seller — but they land differently in your finances.
-A price reduction lowers the purchase price, which lowers your loan amount, your monthly payment, and in most cases your property tax basis over time.
-A seller credit reduces your cash due at closing but does not change the loan amount or monthly payment.
+A price reduction lowers the purchase price, which lowers your loan amount and monthly payment.
+A seller credit reduces your cash due at closing but usually does not lower the loan amount or monthly payment unless it is used for an approved rate buydown.
 Which one helps more depends on what is constraining you: monthly payment, cash at closing, or both — and how your lender handles each option.
 Neither is automatically better; the right answer depends on your specific financial situation, which your lender is the right person to help you evaluate.

 What each one is

 Price reduction: The seller agrees to lower the purchase price.
-You borrow less, your monthly payment is lower, and the purchase price used for property tax assessment purposes is lower.
+You borrow less and your monthly payment is lower.
 The downside: you still need to bring all your closing costs in cash, and a smaller loan on a lower price saves less per month than most buyers expect.
+A lower sale price may become one data point in future property valuation, but Washington property tax is based on assessed value and levy rates, not a simple pass-through from your purchase price.

 Seller credit: The seller contributes a specified dollar amount toward your closing costs at closing.
 The purchase price stays the same.
 You bring less cash to closing — the credit is applied against title fees, escrow fees, loan origination fees, prepaid interest, or other allowable costs.
 The downside: your loan amount is the same, your monthly payment is the same, and your long-term equity-building starts from the same point.